NFL Rumors: Cowboys Might Not Extend Ezekiel Elliott

 Ezekiel Elliott is one of the top running backs in the NFL, and he’s only 23 years old.
-The Dallas Cowboys picked him with the 4th overall pick in in the 2016 NFL Draft out of Ohio State, and he’s since established himself as a star back.
-Elliott led the league in rushing in the 2018 season, with 1434 yards, which was more than 100 yards more than the second-leading rusher, the New York Giants’ Saquon Barkley.
+The Dallas Cowboys picked him with the 4th overall pick in the 2016 NFL Draft — out of Ohio State — and he’s since established himself as a star running back.
+Elliott led the league in rushing in the 2018 season, with 1434 yards, a result which was more than 100 yards ahead of the second-pace rusher, the New York Giants’ Saquon Barkley.

 However, a new report indicates that the Cowboys might not be assuming that they’ll have Elliott on their team for the long haul.